Validark/rbx-safe-types/README.md

 # How to use
 1. Drag the .d.ts files from this library's include folder to rbx-types' include folder.
-Overwrite the files in there, since they are the ones used by the transpiler and your project.
+Overwrite the files in there, since these files are the only ones that should used by the transpiler and your project.
 2. Enjoy!

 # rbx-safe-types